Adobe-CEP/CEP-Resources/CEP_11.x/Documentation/Issues.md

 ## Issue 2 (CEP 11): UI issues with cross-site iFrames
 CEF latest versions has introduced [Site Isolation](https://www.chromium.org/Home/chromium-security/site-isolation) and due to this the **cross site iframes** are handled by their own CEF renderer process.

-Some inter-process communication calls from this new renderer process are not being propagated to the browser process, causing the UI glitches(like tabbing,hover,shortcuts,etc) and the clipboard issues.
+Some inter-process communication calls from this new renderer process are not being propagated to the browser process, causing the UI glitches (like tabbing, hover, shortcuts, etc) and the clipboard issues.
+The use of `dispatchEvent` is also affected.

 **Workaround**: Extensions that are facing these issues can add the `--disable-site-isolation-trials` command line parameter in the manifest.
 This will disable the Site Isolation features.
 As a side effect, some checks corresponding to **cross origin iframes** may not be enforced, allowing you to access the cross origin iframe from the parent frame.
 ```